Yagisan/SS2-City-Plan-Contest-Helper/README.md

 After starting the game, there are a few clean saves included.
 Load one, wait a few moments for mods to initialise, then exit Vault 111.

 It is **very** important that you wait until all the messages in the top left corner have finished.
 Now would be an excellent time to go make a cup of tea or coffee.
-Once these messages have finished, press `ESCAPE` and create a manual save before you continue.
-You can now configure mods via the MCM to your liking, and proceed to exit the vault.
+Once these messages have finished, press `ESCAPE` and create a manual save before you continue, and proceed to exit the vault.

 At this point a second group of mods will begin initialising, including the city plan contest holotape.
 Answer the questions prompted by the holotape, press the `~` key, then type `tgm`, then press the `ENTER` key to turn on god mode.
 The remainder of the mods will now initialise.